Quantum-classical eigensolver using multiscale entanglement renormalization: Translation invariance

-Finally, for a homogeneous MERA, let $L_x,L_y\dotsc$ denote the linear sizes of the system, chosen large enough such that the causal cone of no local interaction term closes upon itself along any of the spatial dimensions.
-Repeating the MERA in any spatial direction ($L_\alpha\mapsto nL_\alpha$) defines families of MERA, which all have the same energy density $e$.
+Homogeneous MERA are necessarily defined with periodic boundary conditions.
+Let the linear system sizes $L_x,L_y\dotsc$ be large enough such that the causal cone of any local interaction term $\hh_i$ does not close upon itself along any of the spatial dimensions.
+Then, repeating the MERA tensor network in any spatial direction ($L_\alpha\mapsto nL_\alpha$) with accordingly adapted boundary conditions defines families of homogeneous MERA, which all have the same energy density $e$.
 In particular, the results capture the thermodynamic limit $N\to\infty$.